-Signs of pregnancy in dogs
+Signs of dog pregnancy

 In answering “how long are dogs pregnant,” it’s important to remember that, for larger dogs especially, the swollen abdomen that we notice in humans might not present until the last three weeks of pregnancy.
 For the first couple of weeks of a dog’s pregnancy, she may lose her appetite and become lethargic.
 Vomiting, which we associate with morning sickness in humans, may occur, but is one of the less common dog pregnancy symptoms.
 Along with the changes in the size of her teats, markedly lower energy and appetite levels may be the best early indicators for dog owners unacquainted with the process.

 In weeks four through six, with a renewed appetite, a pregnant dog should begin to put on weight as her puppies develop.
 You may think about feeding her smaller but more frequent meals.
 Her abdomen will start to firm up and her teats will grow even larger as milk production continues.
 From weeks seven to nine, pregnant dogs should be noticeably larger, and in the last two, you should be able to feel the puppies when you touch her abdomen.
-Prepare a comfortable whelping box or closet, lined with newspapers, old quilts, blankets, or towels for the pregnant dog to nest in as she gears up for delivery.
+Prepare a comfortable whelping box or closet, lined with newspapers, old quilts, blankets or towels for the pregnant dog to nest in as she gears up for delivery.
 When whelping is imminent, she will lose her appetite again and prepare for labor.